kimberrypi/gatsby-hasura-starter/README.md

 This is a boilerplate for a Gatsby app paired with a Hasura project as the backend.

 The sample app is a simple to do list that demonstrates both query and mutation from the linked Hasura project.
-View the sample app at: [ghs.ksmorano.com](ghs.ksmorano.com)

 ## ⚙️ Setup